UCLA-VAST/acap-gemm-sa/REPRODUCING.md

 - MCSA: `src`, `gemm-aiesim`, `impl`, `sim-mcsa`
 - Ideal MCSA: `src-ideal`, `gemm-ideal-aiesim`, `impl`, `sim-ideal`

-The `parse_profile.py` script locates the section for the user-specified function, and prints the `PC`, `Instruction`, `Assembly`, `Exe-count`, and `Cycles` columns while keeping track of VMAC instructions (marked by `x`), executed cycle count (given by `Exe-count`), and total cycle count including stalls (given by `Cycles`).
+The `parse_profile.py` script locates the section for the user-specified function and prints the `PC`, `Instruction`, `Assembly`, `Exe-count`, and `Cycles` columns while keeping track of VMAC instructions (marked by `x`), executed cycle count (given by `Exe-count`), and total cycle count including stalls (given by `Cycles`).
 These sections exist only for functions that have not been inlined.

+We calculate values for each category as follows:
 - VMAC: Reported cycles from `parse_profile.py` on `profile_instr_25_4.txt`
 - Stall: Total cycle difference from `parse_profile.py` using `--no-stalls`
 - Zero: Manually parsed `VST` pipeline block